 But the more that we talked about, it’s that circle because all of them, it’s more overlapping build on each other and overlap, like Katie said at the beginning.
 But you can see why knowing is really important of vulnerability.
 But there’s things that have to happen for knowing to even take place.

-So let’s go into another one, and flush that out a little bit.
+So let’s go into another one, and flesh that out a little bit.
 So the second topic here is trust.
 So, and you can imagine it’s gonna be hard to know someone if there’s not a trust level.
 How well do you trust your spouse?
 The opposite being this idea of being unsure or having a level of doubt, or maybe being skeptical.
 Don’t quite know how someone might respond or that kind of a thing.
 So, speaking to this trust, Katie, you go first this time.
 Why is trust important for vulnerability?

 Trust is super important for vulnerability.
 If you think when we take our marriage vows, we trust our spouse will commit to that vow.
 And likewise our spouses trust, we would commit to the same vow.
-And so that reliance or that hope, confident, hope or expectation is the definition actually of trust.
+And so that reliance or that hope, confident hope or expectation is the definition actually of trust.
 To show or allow your weaknesses and flaws to be known and seen takes an incredible amount of trust.
 And it’s an exposure of a whole new level.

 Like at the beginning of engagement or when you were single, there was a lot of things that your potential forever roommate did not know.
 And, you kept those hidden.
 And yet once you enter into that covenantal relationship, there’s a level of exposure and a depth there that it’s really hard and it’s difficult.